8 Extending the Linear Model

 Let’s compare this to our previous result, and the OLS results as well.
 As usual, our simple code does what we need it to do!
 We also see that the linear regression model would produce a relatively smaller coefficient.

-One way to interpret this result is that we have a nonlinear relationship between the word count and the rating, in the same we we had an interaction previously.
-In this case, our effect of number of reviews interacts with the target!
+One way to interpret this result is that we have a nonlinear relationship between the word count and the rating, in the same way we had an interaction previously.
+In this case, our effect of word count interacts with the target!
 In other words, we have a different word count effect for different ratings.
-This is a bit of a mind bender, but it’s a good example of how a linear approach can be used to model quirky relationships!
+This is a bit of a mind bender to process, but it’s another good example of how a linear approach can be used to model quirky relationships!

 The models discussed in this chapter are all linear models, but they add flexibility in how they model the relationship between the features and the target, and provide a non-linear aspect to the otherwise linear model.
 Furthermore, with tools like mixed models, GAMs, and quantile regression, we generalize our GLMs to handle even more complex data settings.